Agricultural Sciences & Natural Resources Animal Science

 ACE:

 Description: A comprehensive look at the major physiological systems that comprise the mammalian body.
 Anatomical organization and functionality of the nervous system, muscle, cardiovascular system, respiratory system, digestive system, urinary system, reproductive system, endocrine system, and immune system.
-Labs offer hands-on learning experiences through dissections, clinical demonstrations, and interactive multimedia.

 ---|---|